Sarah Ascienzo

 Bio

-Sarah Ascienzo, PhD, LCSW is an Assistant Professor in the School of Social Work at North Carolina State University.
-Dr. Ascienzo has over 15 years of clinical experience with children and families adversely affected by psychological trauma, including work as a trauma-focused clinician in community- and school-based settings and child forensic interviewer.
-During her clinical career, Dr. Ascienzo specialized in the treatment of complex trauma, and worked extensively with child welfare-involved youth and those impacted by chronic interpersonal violence.
-She has experience with program development, clinical training, and implementation in the area of trauma-informed/responsive care and trauma-focused treatment.
-Dr. Ascienzo’s research broadly focuses on mitigating the adverse health consequences of direct and indirect trauma exposure, including a focus on secondary traumatic stress among helping professionals and behavioral health workforce development efforts.
-Dr. Ascienzo’s recent projects include an analysis of risk and protective factors at the individual, supervisory, and organizational levels that contribute to secondary traumatic stress and burnout among mental health professionals; an exploration of meaning making among trauma-exposed youth within the context of clinical treatment; and an examination of factors impacting the implementation and sustainability of trauma-focused interventions in community settings.
+Sarah Ascienzo, PhD, LCSW has over 15 years of clinical experience with children and families adversely affected by psychological trauma, including work as a trauma-focused clinician in community- and school-based settings, and a child forensic interviewer.
+During her clinical career, Dr. Ascienzo specialized in the treatment of complex trauma and worked with child welfare-involved youth and those impacted by chronic interpersonal violence.
+She has experience in program development, clinical training and supervision, and in implementing trauma-informed/responsive care frameworks and interventions.

 Education